truongsonghiep/journey-to-the-west/chapter_001.md

 miles, and you will come to his home."*
 Grabbing the woodcutter, the Monkey King said, *"Honored brother, go with me.
 If I receive any benefit, I will not forget the favor of your guidance."*
-“What a boneheaded fellow you are!” the woodcutter said.
-“I have just finished telling you these things, and you still don't understand.
+“What a boneheaded fellow you are!"* the woodcutter said. *"I have just finished telling you these things, and you still don't understand.
 If I go with you, won't I be neglecting my livelihood?
 And who will take care of my mother?
 I must chop my firewood.
-You go on by yourself!”
-When the Monkey King heard this, he had to take his leave.
+You go on by yourself!"* When the Monkey King heard this, he had to take his leave.
 Emerging from the deep forest, he found the path and went past the slope of a hill.
 After he had traveled seven or eight miles, a cave dwelling indeed came into sight.
 He stood up straight to take a better look at this splendid place, and this was what he